 Thirty-two years later, the province of Manitoba issued an official apology.

 And at a special ceremony during the opening of the 1999 Pan Am Games when Winnipeg again hosted them, seven of the original Indigenous runners, then in their 50s, entered the stadium in war canoes.
 One of them held the Games’ torch high.
-They had finally finished their journey, delivered the torch, and given recognition.
+They had finally finished their journey, delivered the torch, and been given recognition.

 The event at Trent University opened with the screening of the APTN/National Film Board (NFB) documentary by We Wai Kai First Nation director Lori Lewis — Niigaanibatowaad: FrontRunners — which tells their story.
 It is about the segregation of the Indigenous athletes and their despair and abuse suffered in the residential school system, according to the NFB.